Tesfaye Sahlu: Early life

 Tesfaye Sahlu was born on 27 June 1923 in Kedu, a town in the Bale province of southeastern Ethiopia, to Egerssa Bedane and Yewenzwork Belete.
 He grew up in Harar during childhood years while attending French Mission School.
 He later moved to the capital Addis Ababa by the age 14, and enrolled Kokebe Tsibah School.
 His father, used to describe Tesfaye as "10 people in one" due to his multi-talented nature.
 Both of Sahlu's parents died during the Second Italo-Ethiopian War.
 Then, he joined City Hall Theatre along with Getachew Debalke, Getachew Mekuriya and Belay Meressa.

-Tesfaye was one of few Ethiopian artists to go in Korea in 1951 and provided entertainment for Kagnew Battalion troops in the Korean War.
-For his work, he was given military title of sergeant.
-Emperor Haile Selassie awarded him three times including posthumously award for lifetime achievements from Ethiopian Fine Art and Mass Media Prize Trust in 1998.
+Tesfaye was one of few Ethiopian artists to go to Korea in 1951 and provided entertainment for Kagnew Battalion troops in the Korean War.
+For his work, he was given the military title of sergeant.
+Emperor Haile Selassie awarded him three times including a posthumous award for lifetime achievements from Ethiopian Fine Art and Mass Media Prize Trust in 1998.

 Career

 With the opening of the Ethiopian National Theatre in 1955, Tesfaye comedic shows reached a broad audience.
 During this time he was involved in 70 stage productions and appeared on television.
 He played many roles, including female roles, reflecting a shortage of female actresses in theatre productions.
 For example, he played various characters in plays including Alula Aba Nega, Ha Hu Be Sidist Wor, King Oedipus, Dawitna Orion, Othello, Ya Zawntoch Kebeb and Enat Alem Tenu.
 In female position, he played prominent plays "Gonderew" and "Tela Shach" due to lack of female supporting role.
 Tesfaye also used musical instruments like washint, krar, begena, trombone, and accordion.
 In addition, Tesfaye also released single titled "Anchi Alem" and "Tsehay".
 Tesfaye's reputations and popularity increasingly grew in the theatre with audience share.

 In 1962, Tesfaye run his children television program called Ababa Tesfaye's Storytime in Ethiopian Television.
 With presenting himself, it features folktales, comedy kits, dance, jigging and pantomime: by intimating people, mimicking animal sounds of various species.
 Tesfaye gained prominence with its catchphrase "Lijoch Yezare Abebawoch Yenege Freywoch" (translated as "children!
 Today's flowers, tomorrow's fruit").

-Tesfaye published his first two children's books Lijoch, Ye Zare Abebawotch, Yenege Frewoch (1972) and Ke'Abbatoch Lelijjoch (1986).
+Tesfaye published his first two children's books Lijoch, Ye Zare Abebawotch, Yenege Frewoch (1972) and Ke'Abbatoch Lelijjoch (1986).,so hits is the carer of tesfaye sahlu.